 Tolerance of those of Different Faiths and Beliefs

 Marshbrook is situated in an area which is not greatly culturally diverse, therefore we place an emphasis on promoting diversity with the children.
 Assemblies include stories and celebrations from a variety of faiths and cultures.
 Our RE lessons reinforce this.
-In PHSE children discuss differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations Discriminatory incidents are challenged and reported to governors and the Local Authority.
+In PHSE children discuss differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations.
+Discriminatory incidents are challenged and reported to governors.

 We hold multicultural days, visit different place of worship and encourage a range of multicultural visitors.